What is Apache Spark?

 Spark is a powerful open-source data processing engine.
 It is built to make big data processing easier and faster.
-It supports Java, Python, Scala, and SQL which gives the programmer the freedom to choose whichever language they are comfortable with and start development quickly.
-Spark is based on MapReduce but unlike MapReduce, it doesn’t shuffle data from one cluster to another, Spark has in-memory processing which makes it faster than MapReduce but still scalable.
+It supports Java, Python, Scala, and SQL, which gives the programmer the freedom to choose whichever language they are comfortable with and start development quickly.
+Spark is based on MapReduce, but unlike MapReduce, it doesn’t shuffle data from one cluster to another; Spark has in-memory processing, which makes it faster than MapReduce but still scalable.
 It can be used to build application libraries or perform analytics on big data.
 Spark supports lazy evaluation.
 This means it will first wait for the complete set of instructions and then process it.
-So, suppose if the user wants records filtered by date, but he wants only top 10 records.
+So, suppose if the user wants records filtered by date, but he wants only the top 10 records.
 Spark will fetch only 10 records from the given filter rather the fetching all the records from the filter and then displaying 10 as the answer.
 This will save time as well as resources.

 What can you do with Apache Spark?

 With a spark, you can perform real-time stream data processing as well as batch processing.
-Apart from data processing spark supports complex machine learning algorithms.
+Apart from data processing, spark supports complex machine learning algorithms.
 It can iterate through data faster.
 Spark has the following libraries to support multiple functionalities:

 - MLlib is the library that provides machine learning capabilities to spark.